Terrace: A Hierarchical Graph Container for Skewed Dynamic Graphs

 - Structure: For every vertex in the graph, there is a

-.
+vertex block.
 This block contains metadata (like the vertex's degree) and a small, fixed-size array to store its first neighbors. - Purpose: The vast majority of vertices in skewed graphs have very low degrees.
 By storing their neighbors "in-place" within the vertex block itself,

-avoids an extra memory lookup (pointer-chasing).
+Terraceavoids an extra memory lookup (pointer-chasing).
 If a graph traversal accesses such a vertex, its neighbors are likely already in the same cache line, dramatically reducing cache misses.
 The paper sets for unweighted graphs to fit a vertex block into a single 64-byte cache line.

 - Structure: For every vertex in the graph, there is a